Welsh Language Policy

-Chapter welcomes written correspondence in Welsh and English and will reply in the original language of communication wherever possible.
+We welcomes written correspondence in Welsh and English and will reply in the original language of communication wherever possible.

-Chapter will have a bilingual answer machine message.
+We will have a bilingual answer machine message.

 An initial response will be made bilingually.
 If the member of staff on duty does not speak Welsh we will give the customer the option of being referred to a Welsh speaker where possible but recognize on many occasions this might not be possible.

-Individual staff members who are Welsh speakers will be encouraged to leave bilingual messages with their voice mail.
+Individual staff members who are Welsh speakers will be encouraged to leave bilingual messages with their voicemail.

 Digital and social marketing and information technology

-Chapter will have a fully bilingual web presence in accordance with the Welsh Language Commissioner’s guidelines.
+We will have a fully bilingual web presence in accordance with the Welsh Language Commissioner’s guidelines.
 Where content is included from outside sources including customers, other cultural organisations, our creative community etc content will be accepted in Welsh or English only.
 Blog posts are accepted in English or Welsh, and aren’t translated.
 News items will be translated whenever possible.